[UPDATED] One dead, 6 rescued as 3-storey building collapses in Lagos

 ALSO READ: Midnight inferno razes Lagos market, destroys property worth billions

-LASEMA Director-General, Dr. Olufemi Oke-Osanyintolu, has confirmed the incident, saying investigations will be conducted to unravel the cause.
+LASEMA Director-General, Dr. Olufemi Oke-Osanyintolu, said investigations will be conducted to unravel the cause of the incident.